kdo1027/farmconnect/README.md

 - Twilio API documentation for WhatsApp integration
 - Flask framework documentation for webhook implementation

 **Logs:** GPT conversation logs are available in the `appendix` folder for transparency and reference.
+Based on the official Claude Code documentation, there is currently no built-in feature to export chat history logs directly from Claude Code.

 ## Special Commands